robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="The bottom of the sea" src="/uploads/essays/on-newsletters/29-bottom-sea.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>I wonder how we can get the best of both worlds here; the ease of publishing newsletters, with all the beauty and archivability of websites.
-But I guess what I’m really asking is&hellip;</p>
+      <p>So I wonder how we can get the best of both worlds here; the ease of publishing newsletters, with all the beauty and archivability of websites.
+But what I’m really asking here is&hellip;</p>
     </div>
   </div>